-An adult adoption, which is allowed in both the District of Columbia and Maryland, occurs when one adult adopts another.
+An adult adoption, which is allowed in both the District of Columbia, Maryland and Virginia (in certain circumstances), occurs when one adult adopts another.

-In Maryland, an adult adoption proceeds under the same rules and statutes as an independent/private adoption.
+MARYLAND - An adult adoption proceeds under the same rules and statutes as an independent/private adoption.
 Thus, the adult adoptee’s legal parents must be notified of the adoption and given an opportunity to object and show cause why their adult child should not be adopted by another adult.
 If they consent or fail to object, the adoption will proceed uncontested.
-If they object to the adoption, a trial is held and the outcome is specific to each case.
+If they object to the adoption, a hearing is held and the outcome is specific to each case.

 For all adult adoptions, the adult adoptee's original birth certificate must be provided to the court.
 A new birth certificate will be created with the adoptive parents names.
 When an adult is adopted, their legal relationship with their parents and with any biological or legal relatives is severed and a new legal relationship is formed with the adoptive parents and the adoptive parents biological and legal relatives.

-This adoption process includes an in person consultation with an attorney, preparation of a Petition for Adoption and any accompanying legal documents based on the facts of your case and attendance at at least one hearing (often two hearings in the District of Columbia).
+This adoption process includes an in person consultation with an attorney, preparation of a Petition for Adoption and any accompanying legal documents based on the facts of your case and attendance at at least one hearing in Maryland and the District of Columbia.